junglok/tem-docs/docs/transfer/globus.md

 2. In **Access**:

     * Your home directory (e.g., `/Users/yourname`) is allowed by default.
-    * Click **+** to add additional directories.
+    * Click **+** to add more directories.
-    * You can choose whether each directory is sharable (requires a subscription for sharing).
+    * You can choose whether each directory is sharable (sharing requires a subscription).

 ### 3. Linux – Accessible Directories (config file)

-On Linux, you can manage accessible paths via the GUI (if Tcl/Tk is installed) or via the config file:
+On Linux, manage accessible paths via the GUI (if Tcl/Tk is installed) or via the config file:

 - Paths and permissions are stored in `~/.globusonline/lta/config-paths` as CSV: